Francis Yuen: Early life

-Yuen is the oldest child of eight siblings in his family and was raised in Chinatown, Singapore.
-Both his parents died within a year of each other during his O Level examination period.
+Yuen is the oldest of eight siblings in his family and was raised in Chinatown, Singapore.
+Both his parents died within a year of each other during his O Level examination.
 Yuen signed on with the Republic of Singapore Air Force (RSAF) after his A Level.

 Career

 Military career

 As part of his training to be a helicopter pilot, Yuen was part of the first batch of pilots to be sent to France for aviation training.
 As part of 120 Squadron, he assembled the first RSAF helicopter, and also flew on his first operational flight on the Cessna 172.
 Failing to graduate from flight training, Yuen was selected as a scholar and pursued a bachelor's degree in business administration at the National University of Singapore, where he also attained his master's degree.
 He topped his classes and won several academic awards.

 Yuen was then deployed to the United States Air Command and Staff College before returning to the RSAF at the Air Force Systems Command for various leadership roles.